ulissigroup/vasp-interactive/vasp-build/README.md

                   makefile_examples/makefile.include.vaspX
 ```

-The main difference is
+The main difference is that
 `VaspInteractive` adds the socket communication on top of a local VASP calculator while
 iPI-patch VASP has the socket interface statically compiled.
-In addition, as mentioned in [the introduction](#do-i-need-these-patches), `VaspInteractive` provides ad-hoc socket communication compatibility without patching VASP,
+In addition, as mentioned in [the introduction](#do-i-need-these-patches),
+ `VaspInteractive` provides ad-hoc socket communication compatibility without patching VASP,
 if no lattice change is involved.